 Programme Leads are responsible for approving the proposed programme of study for students applying for exchanges with overseas institutions and for completing Form M8 where the study was Non-European or Form M8 EURO for European exchanges on

 If a student has a disability which may affect their academic performance, they should contact the Student Disability and/or Dyslexia/SpLD Service to discuss whether any alternative arrangements are required in order to enable them to engage fully

 with the assessment on their programme of study.

 Further guidance on changes to assessment arranges can be found in the

 University Regulations A3.4.

 Before Week 10 of Semester 2 of Stage I, Programme Leads must make arrangements for all subject students to receive appropriate counselling on their Stage II programmes and advise students how to register their own programme of modules 'online'

-via their PIP and check for errors to make sure mistakes have not been made.
+via their Student Information and check for errors to make sure mistakes have not been made.
 Such advice implies that the programmes will contain at least the minimum number of acceptable modules and will meet the subject rules.